Vantagics/Vantagics/conductor/workflow.md

 1. All code implemented to specification
 2. Unit tests written and passing
 3. Code coverage meets project requirements
+4. Application builds successfully (Frontend + Backend)
-4. Documentation complete (if applicable)
+5. Documentation complete (if applicable)
 5. Code passes all configured linting and static analysis checks
 6. Works beautifully on mobile (if applicable)
 7. Implementation notes added to `plan.md`